CDISC Standards from the Start

 This hands-on course uses an interactive lecture format, practical exercises and realistic examples to guide the attendee through the CDISC standards from beginning to end.
 Throughout the course, attendees will experience the purpose and value of each one of the CDISC standards, which will guide them to understand how the standards work together to improve the research process.

-CDISC Standards from the Start is designed for an academic research audience, but is also useful for anyone working in regulated or non-regulated research who desires a non-technical introduction to the CDISC standards, including:
+CDISC Standards from the Start is designed for an academic research audience; it is also useful for anyone working in regulated or non-regulated research who desires a non-technical introduction to the CDISC standards, including:

 - Clinical Research Executives